hookdeck/terraform-provider-hookdeck/docs/guides/getting-started.md

 Once integrated, Hookdeck unlocks an entire suite of tools: [alerting](https://hookdeck.com/docs/notifications), [rate limiting](https://hookdeck.com/docs/set-a-rate-limit), [automatic retries](https://hookdeck.com/docs/automatically-retry-events), [one-to-many delivery](https://hookdeck.com/docs/create-a-destination), [payload transformations](https://hookdeck.com/docs/transformations), local testing via the [CLI](https://hookdeck.com/docs/using-the-cli), a feature-rich [API](https://hookdeck.com/docs/using-the-api), and more.
 It acts as a proxy – routing webhooks from any [source](https://hookdeck.com/docs/sources) to a specified [destination](destinations) – so you can spend less time maintaining an asynchronous event infrastructure and more time building the features your users care about.

--> Visit the [Documentation](https://hookdeck.com/docs/introduction) to learn more about Hookdeck.
+Visit the [Hookdeck documentation](https://hookdeck.com/docs/introduction) to learn more.

 ## Terraform